SPHERE: Spherical partitioning for large-scale routing optimization: Spherical Partitioning

 \subsection{Spherical subgraphs}

-We begin by fixing distance and the local “window” around a node.
-In the following, let every graph $G=(V,E)$ be a finite, connected, undirected graph with positive edge weights.
-Unless stated otherwise we measure distance in hops (unweighted shortest path); all statements below remain valid for the weighted shortest-path distance.
+We begin by formalizing the local "window" around a node using hop-based distance.
+Throughout this work, let $G=(V,E)$ denote a finite, connected, and undirected graph with positive edge weights.
+Unless otherwise specified, we measure distance in \emph{hops} (unweighted shortest path), though our formulations remain valid for weighted shortest-path distances.
+For a comprehensive summary of the mathematical notation used in this paper, please refer to Appendix~\ref{app:notation}.

 \begin{definition}[Spheres] For $R\in\mathbb{N}$ and a reference node $\tilde v\in V$, the (closed) \emph{sphere} is

 where $d_G(\tilde v,v)$ is the unweighted shortest path distance between $\tilde v$ and $v$. \end{definition} Two standard subgraphs provide complementary local views of $G$ on the node set $S_R(\tilde v)$.